 The Pershing Square Sohn Cancer Research Alliance was formed in 2013 by The Pershing Square Foundation, which has since committed more than $35 million to 59 scientists, in partnership with The Sohn Conference Foundation.
 The Alliance is dedicated to playing a catalytic role in accelerating cures for cancer by supporting innovative cancer research and by facilitating collaborations between academia and industry.
 Annually, the Alliance awards the Pershing Square Sohn Prize for Young Investigators in Cancer Research ($750,000 over three years) to early-career, greater New York City area scientists who are engaged in cutting-edge cancer research.
 For more information, visit http://psscra.org/.

 2023 Pershing Square Sohn Prize Application Guidelines

-The system will reopen on September 30, 2019 to accept Letters of Intent for the 2020 Pershing Square Sohn Prize for Young Investigators in Cancer Research.
-The deadline to submit a Letter of Intent is November 4, 2019 at 5:00pm EST.
+The application portal for the 2023 Pershing Square Sohn Prize for Young Investigators in Cancer Research is closed.
+The deadline to submit a Letter of Intent was Monday, November 7th at 5:00pm ET.

-If you have any questions regarding the Prize, please contact us at firstname.lastname@example.org.
+If you have any questions regarding the MIND Prize, please contact us at info@MINDPrize.org.